Xbox Game Capture Not Recording Audio: Quick Fixes That Work

 3. Streaming Vs. Local Recording

-• Streaming to services like Twitch might capture everything, but local clips miss audio.
+• Streaming to services like Twitch might stream content fine, but local clips miss audio.

 • Some capture cards only record certain audio sources.